mogenson/lua-macos-app/README.md

 end
 ```

-## Layout
+## App Layout

 We now have all the Objective-C pieces we need to create our app.
-The main function can be seen below:
+The main function of our LuaREPL app can be seen below:

 ```lua
 local function main()